Last updated on June 29th, 2019 at 08:08 pm

 One of the highlights of our trip to Cebu was Siquijor.
 It was our first time to visit this beautiful island in Visayas.
 Actually, all of the people we met traveling around the Philippines highly recommended us this island.
 It is truly one of the most beautiful places we have ever been so far.
 There are many things to do in Siquijor Island and we tried the best Siquijor tourist spots we can find.
 The province itself is quiet and peaceful, plus there are some lovely serene coastal areas you can go to.
 These beaches are perfect for swimming alone, with loved ones, and friends.

 If you are planning to visit Siquijor, one thing you should know is that during the Spanish colonial period, the island was called Isla Del Fuego (Island of Fire).
 Keep reading our Siquijor travel guide with the best things to do in Siquijor, where to stay in Siquijor, best Siquijor tourist spots and how to get to Siquijor!

 How to get to Siquijor Island

-From Dumaguete to Siquijor, you can get to the island through a 1.5-hour ferry ride which costs around 140-170 PHP per person.
+To get to Siquijor from Dumaguete you can get to the island through a 1.5-hour ferry ride which costs around 140-170 PHP per person.
 From Cebu to Siquijor, you will have to ride a bus until Liloan which is 4.5 hours from the South Terminal.
 Once in Liloan you will take a ferry to Sibulan.
 Once in Sibulan, you will then ride a jeepney/tricycle to Dumaguete City and from the city to Dumaguete port.
 The whole trip will take you 7-9 hours depending on the traffic and the waiting time for buses, jeepneys, tricycles and ferries.

 Once you get to Siquijor island, you can ride a tricycle to go around and take you to your accommodation.
 Or you can even rent your own motorbike for $7 USD or less per day.
 We totally recommend hiring a motorcycle and moving around the island on your own.
 Public transportation like jeepneys almost don´t exist and sometimes you have to wait for a long time for a tricycle in Siquijor.